smartholdem/dice-game-example/README.md

 ## What does this example demonstrate?

+- no centralized server or static IP required
+- no vulnerable smart contracts
 - connection to the blockchain
 - storage of game statistics
 - selection of winners